pygame/pygame/docs/reST/ref/surfarray.rst

    depths can.

-   The Surface this references will remain locked for the lifetime of the array (see the :func:`Surface.lock` - lock the Surface memory for pixel access method).
+   The Surface this references will remain locked for the lifetime of the array (see the :meth:`pygame.Surface.lock` - lock the Surface memory for pixel access method).

    .. ## pygame.surfarray.pixels2d ##